Our Team

 Consultant

 Jasmin Spain (he/him/his) holds a Bachelor’s degree from North Carolina Wesleyan College in Exercise Science and a Master’s degree from North Carolina State University in Counselor Education with a concentration in Student Personnel in Higher Education.
 Jasmin has two decades of higher education experience, currently serving as the Assistant Vice President of Student Support at Pitt Community College.
 Jasmin also serves on the advisory boards for the North Carolina Community College System’s Minority Male Success Initiative, Student Conduct & Title IX and First Generation.
 Jasmin has an Equity Coach certification as well.
 Jasmin is also the Founder & Chief Visionary Officer (CVO) of The M.A.I.N.
 Initiative LLC, which stands for Males Addressing Issues & Needs as well as the Founder & President of U Good Bro, Incorporated.
 Essentially, the purpose of both entities is to assist in the holistic cultivation of the male population, with a special emphasis on Black men and boys with their psycho, social and emotional health at the forefront.
-Jasmin is an active member of Alpha Phi Alpha Fraternity, Inc. and is also a Campaign for Black Male Achievement American Express Leadership Fellow.
+Jasmin is an active member of Alpha Phi Alpha Fraternity, Incorporated and is also a Campaign for Black Male Achievement American Express Leadership Fellow.

 Consultant